nodelogicau/semcal/docs/index.md

 ## Principles

-The principles of semantic calendaring can be divided into three areas: rich content, semantic data, and publishing.
+The principles of semantic calendaring can be divided into four areas: rich content, semantic data, linking and publishing.

 ### Rich Content